taliaanderson/taliaanderson.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Graduate Student in Geography
+role: NOAA Climate & Global Change Postdoctoral Fellow

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: University of Arizona
+- name: University of California - Los Angeles
   #url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a PhD candidate in the [School of Geography, Development and Environment](https://geography.arizona.edu/) and in the [Laboratory of Tree Ring Research](https://ltrr.arizona.edu/) at the University of Arizona.
+bio: I am a postdoctoral fellow with the NOAA Climate & Global Change Program [NOAA Climate & Global Change Program](https://cpaess.ucar.edu/cgc/current-awards-alumni).
+I am based at the University of California - Los Angeles with the McKinnon Group [McKinnon Group](https://karenamckinnon.github.io/).
 My research focuses on climate variability and change in mountain landscapes across different spatial and temporal scales.
-I use a variety of data types, from tree rings to satellite imagery, to explore climate impacts in both localized areas and large, multi-country regions.
+I use a variety of data types, from models to satellite imagery, to explore climate impacts in both localized areas and large, multi-country regions.

 # Interests to show in About widget
 interests: